 Dormant companies can also be used to hold an asset, such as a freehold property.
 However this purpose is of limited relevance to small business owners, so it will not be covered in this guide.

-1. Using a dormant limited company to protect your sole trader business
+1. Use a dormant limited company to protect your sole trader business

-The most popular reason for owning a dormant company is to protect your business when you are operating as a sole trader (also commonly referred to as being self-employed).
+The most popular reason for owning a dormant company is to protect your business when you are operating as a sole trader (self employed).

 However, if you are a sole trader, unless you have trademarked your business name, there is nothing stopping anybody else from registering the limited company of the same name.